An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: Discussion

-The rapid decline in the number density of SMGs we see at both $z\lesssim$\,2 and $z\gtrsim$\,3.5 is striking.
-The strongly peaked shape of the redshift distribution of SMGs around $z \sim$\,2.6 is consistent with a simple evolutionary model first suggested by \cite{2012hickox}.
-This basis of this model is the concept of a {\it critical threshold mass} for halos, which has been developed to interpret the clustering evolution \citep[e.g.][]{2003overzier,2006farrah}.
-Matching our observed redshift distribution for SMGs to that predicted by this simple model, and adopting the volume density of dark matter halos from the {\sc millennium} simulation, we estimate a ``critical-mass'' for haloes of bright SMGs with $S_{870}\gtrsim$\,3.5\,mJy of $M_{\rm h}$\,=\,4$\times$10$^{12}$\,M$_\odot$.
-In this model the rapid decrease in the number density of SMGs at $z\lesssim$\,1.5--2 is explained by the decline in the molecular gas fraction in the halos \citep{2011geach,2011lagos,2018tacconi}, as well as the decrease in the number of dark matter haloes that transition above the mass threshold as the Universe expands.
-Fig.~\ref{fig:red_dist} shows that the shape of the redshift distribution of SMGs appears to be remarkably well described by the combination the cosmological growth of structure and the evolution of the molecular gas fraction in galaxies.
+In this model the rapid decrease in the number density of SMGs at $z\lesssim$\,1.5--2 is explained by the decline in the molecular gas fraction in the halos \citep{2011geach,2011lagos,2018tacconi}, as well as the decrease in the number of dark matter haloes that transit above the mass threshold as the Universe expands.
+Fig.~\ref{fig:age_reds}b shows that the shape of the redshift distribution of SMGs appears to be reasonably well described by this combination the cosmological growth of structure and the evolution of the molecular gas fraction in galaxies.